-Perform the following configuration for browser-based applications:
+Perform these steps for browser-based applications:

 - 1. Log in to the client SteelHead appliance. - 2.
-Choose Configure > Optimization > HTTP to display the HTTP page. - 3.
+Choose Optimization > Protocols: HTTP to display the HTTP page. - 3.
 Under Server Subnet and Host Settings: - Specify the server subnet. - Select the Object Prefetch Table check box. - 4.
 Click Add to add the server subnet.